-As an experienced metal clay jewelry artist, author of numerous metal clay techniques articles, and the Senior Editor and Technical Editor of Metal Clay Artist Magazine I am often asked for my opinions about specific products and/or my recommendations on what to buy.
-I have read most of the books on metal clay that has been published to date, and have used many (probably most) of the metal clay tools and supplies on the market.
-This article will not cover all of them, or even all the ones I like and recommend.
+As an experienced metal clay jewelry artist, author of numerous metal clay techniques articles, and the senior editor and technical editor of Metal Clay Artist Magazine, I am often asked for my opinions about specific products and/or my recommendations on what to buy.
+I have read most of the books on metal clay that have been published to date, and I have used many (probably most) of the metal clay tools and supplies on the market.
+This article will not cover all of them or even all the ones I like and recommend.
 Instead, I will be reviewing selected products that I have chosen for their unusual effectiveness, usefulness, or unique properties and benefits.
 I hope you'll find my reviews helpful!

 Forgive me for stating the obvious: These reviews express my personal opinions, experiences and observations about products I've used.
 Your mileage may vary, and my preferred products may not appeal to you at all.

 Also, despite my best efforts to provide accurate, up-to-date information, there's always a chance that something here might be incorrect or out of date.
 Feel free to bring factual inaccuracies to my attention.
 I will try to verify the relevant information and correct it here ASAP.

 I hope these product reviews will provide you with valuable information and insights to help you make informed buying choices.

 Sherri Haab PasteMaker Solution